Sophy Rickett: Career

 Sophy Rickett was born in London.
 Between 1990 and 1993, she studied for a BA (Hons) in Photography at London College of Printing, London.
 Her work came to prominence in the late 1990s, following her graduation from The Royal College of Art, London in the Summer of 1999.

 One of her earliest works, Vauxhall Bridge, depicted Rickett urinating standing up while attired in expensive feminine clothes, against the backdrop of Terry Farrell's iconic SIS building at Vauxhall Cross.
 It was reviewed in Creative Camera magazine in 1996.
 Some people saw the "Pissing Women" series as a satire of male behaviour, though many did not know the women were genuinely urinating.
 Sophy Rickett stated in the interview "this was something I did," and the photographs were not manipulated.

-Rickett's photographic work explores the competing forces of light and darkness in defining and articulating space, often using photography as a way of exploring the distinction between seeing and looking.
-She is interested in the tension between the abstract possibilities and narrative tendencies of photography, film, and video.
-Her photographs are made mainly at night, and often in peripheral or mundane environments.
-In both colour and black and white, they cohere around strong formal properties, and are often minimal in character.
-While playing on the latent narrative possibilities of place, her work demonstrates the potential of photography to conceal as much as reveal.

 Rickett has also made several books, most recently - "The Death of a Beautiful Subject", GOST books 2015, and "THE CURIOUS MOANING OF KENFIG BURROWS", 2019.